IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

   [3, CollectiblePrice.SALE], // Spoon Bender
 ]);
 for (const [collectibleType, price] of collectiblePrices.entries()) {
-  // Do something with "collectibleType" and "price"
+  // Do something with "collectibleType" and "price".
 }
 ```